primecoder/VisionML-Simplified/README.md

 ![ML Create](docs/res/mlcreate-01.png)

-I have to say, Apple did well on Easy-to-use department.
-I clicked around and just follow the given instructions.
-Everything seemed to work (with only a few trail-and-error attempts).
+I have to say, Apple did well on easy-to-use department.
+I clicked around and just followed the instructions.
+Everything seemed to work (with only a few trails and errors).

 ![ML Create](docs/res/mlcreate-02.png)

 _Right!_ Looking at the pop-up hint.

-It gave an instruction on the training process - It should be as simple as creating folder structure for training, testing, and validation.
-Then within each folder, create a sub-folder for each label.
-Then, my guess, for each label, give it a set of images that represent each number. _Easy!_
+It gave an instruction on the training process - okey, this should be as simple as creating a folder structure for training, testing, and validation.
+Within each folder, create a sub-folder for each label.
+Then, my guess, for each label, give it a set of images that represents each number. _Easy!_

 Let's prepare Training Directories and Data.